The hopeful tale night-flowering jasmine – October (Bollywood, 2018)

 Talking of Shiuli’s mother, Gitanjali Rao has done a remarkable job in conveying the helplessness of Dr.Vidya Iyyer (name of her character).
 Dr.Vidya Iyyer is a professor at IIT Delhi, unlike other Bollywood mothers who are usually housewives.

-To see Varun Dhawan perform with such ease and realism, stripped of all the props and frills of a commercial actor is indeed a rare occasion.
+To see Varun Dhawan perform with such ease and realism, stripped of all the props and frills of a commercial actor is indeed a rare instance.

-Shoorjit Sircar’s October say so much by so actually saying so little.
+Shoorjit Sircar’s October says so much by actually saying so little.
 There aren’t many dialogues or even songs.
-The sounds made by hospital pieces of equipment and hotel machinery makes up most of the background score.
+The sounds made by hospital pieces of equipment and hotel machinery make up most of the background score.